NOAA-GSL/DockerSpackStackSlurmCluster/README.md

 a fully functioning Slurm cluster.
 A `docker-compose.yml` file defines the cluster, specifying ports and volumes to be shared.
-Multiple instances of the node container can be used to create clusters of different sizes.
+Multiple instances of the node container can be added to `docker-compose.yml` to create clusters of different sizes.
 The cluster behaves as if it were running on multiple nodes even if the containers are all running on the same host machine.

 # Quick Start